 Show these people that you truly care.

 Become genuinely interested in what’s going on in their troubled minds and tormented hearts.
-And where possible, help them realize that the enemy was never Out there, but rather In them.
+And where possible, help them realize that the enemy was never out there, but rather within them.

 8. Offer them a silent blessing

 The majority of people have no idea the harm they are doing, to themselves and the whole world by behaving the way they do.

 They honestly don’t know.
 They are clueless!